Cooks, Restaurant

 Prepare, season, and cook dishes such as soups, meats, vegetables, or desserts in restaurants.
 May order supplies, keep records and accounts, price items on menu, or plan menu.

-Sample of reported job titles: Appetizer Preparer, Back Line Cook, Banquet Cook, Breakfast Cook, Broil Cook, Cook, Fry Cook, Grill Cook, Line Cook, Prep Cook (Preparation Cook)
+Sample of reported job titles: Back Line Cook, Banquet Cook, Breakfast Cook, Cook, Fry Cook, Grill Cook, Line Cook, Prep Cook (Preparation Cook), Prep Person (Preparation Person), Saucier

 Occupation-Specific Information